-Children who have numerous medical or therapeutic appointments; and
+Children who have numerous medical or therapeutic appointments;

-Children who have frequent family visits.
+Children who have frequent family visits; and

+Children who are LGBTQ.

 Characteristics and Capabilities of Selected Families

 Resource Families and Enhanced Foster Family Home parents shall not simply be available and willing to participate in the program but actively engaged and eager to help Children in every possible way.
 Resource Families and Enhanced Foster Family Home parents shall, at minimum, have the following characteristics and capabilities: